 A Risk Assessment of all the foreseeable hazards must be performed and documented during the planning phase of any event to be conducted by a Section 355 Committee.
-The Risk Assessment process is described above and a Risk Assessment Form forms part of the toolkit provided to all committees.
+The Risk Assessment process is detailed on page 18.

 Maintenance of Facilities